-Additionally, amounts for operating revenues and costs of sales which had previously been eliminated in consolidation related to intercompany sales and purchases have been grossed up and are now reflected as a component of operating revenues and costs of sales for all periods presented.
-We have recast these amounts because, upon completion of the sales transactions, we will continue to provide and receive services from the buyers.
+Operating revenues and costs of sales from the previous reporting periods, which were previously eliminated in consolidation related to intercompany sales and purchases, have been grossed up and are now reflected as a component of operating revenues and costs of sales for the year ended December 31, 2019 and 2018.
+We recast these amounts because, upon completion of the sales transactions, we continued to provide and receive services from the buyers through the remainder of the contractual terms.